 Prospective graduate students must meet the School of Art and Art History's admission requirements for the specific degree program they plan to enter.
 They must submit application materials to the University's Office of Graduate Admissions and to the specific program they wish to enter.
 Program-specific application requirements and deadline dates are listed below.

-All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
+All applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College on the Graduate College website.

 Although exceptions may be made when other components of the application are strong, art history applicants should have a combined verbal and quantitative score of at least 300 and an analytical writing score of at least 5 on the Graduate Record Exam (GRE) General Test.
-Art history applicants must have a bachelor's degree, preferably in art history or a related field, and have an undergraduate g.p.a. of at least 3.25.
+Art history applicants must have a bachelor's degree, preferably in art history or a related field, and have an undergraduate g.p.a. of at least 3.25 on a 4.00 scale.

-contact information for three individuals (able to assess applicants' potential for graduate study) designated to provide letters of recommendation; and
+contact information for three individuals (able to assess applicants' potential for graduate study) designated to provide letters of recommendation,

 Art history applicants should supply a research paper (preferably from an art history course) or thesis that demonstrates potential to undertake graduate-level research in art history, and a personal statement of 1,000 words describing their intellectual development, academic interests, and career goals.
 The statement must name the University of Iowa faculty member under whose guidance the applicant hopes to work and indicate how that faculty member's area of expertise, or how the art history program is especially suited to the applicant's interests and goals.